 The proposed action (permit/lease re-issuance) is consistent with, if not identical to, the grazing management identified in the KFRA RMP/EIS Preferred Alternative - called the "Proposed Resource Management Plan" or PRMP (also called the "Final RMP/EIS").
-Specifics by allotment are found in Appendix L, with the Long Lake allotment on page L-12.
-The preferred alternative was affirmed and implemented by the KFRA ROD/RMP/RPS, where the allotment specific information is found in Appendix H, page H-12.
-Though the season-of-use of the proposed permit/lease renewal is different than that found in the KFRA ROD/RMP/RPS, it is not significantly different, and the Long Lake RHSA found grazing to be appropriate with the existing season of use of 6/16 - 9/30.
+Specifics by allotment are found in Appendix L, with the Bryant-Smith allotment on page L-43.
+The preferred alternative was affirmed and implemented by the KFRA ROD/RMP/RPS, where the allotment specific information is found in Appendix H, page H-43.
+Though the season-of-use of the proposed permit/lease renewal is slightly different than that found in the KFRA ROD/RMP/RPS, it is not significantly different.
 Environmental impacts of grazing, for all alternatives, are found in Chapter 4 - "Environmental Consequences" (4-1 through 4-143) - of the KFRA RMP/EIS.
-Since the proposed action (permit/lease renewal grazing parameters) and the Long Lake allotment were specifically analyzed in the plan and the RHSA completed, the answer to this NEPA adequacy question must be "yes".
+Since the proposed action (permit/lease renewal grazing parameters) and the Bryant-Smith allotment were specifically analyzed in the plan, the answer to this NEPA adequacy question must be "yes".